trumbitta/nx-trumbitta/packages/nx-plugin-openapi/README.md

 Keep your API spec files in libs, and auto-generate sources.

+## Warning

+The plugin works, but the README is a bit outdated until I find the time for issue #17.

+In the meantime, you can still make use of it if you adapt what you read to what you see on screen!

 ## 🧐 What is it?

 It's a plugin for organizing OpenAPI spec files in libraries.
 You can then have other libraries for API SDKs, server stubs, or documentation, all auto-generated from the spec files.